mozilla/gecko-dev/browser/components/urlbar/docs/telemetry.rst

 FX_URLBAR_SELECTED_RESULT_METHOD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  NOTE: This histogram has been completely removed, as its data is now
+  collected as part of the `urlbar.engagement` Glean event.
+(See bug 1932707)

   This probe tracks how a result was picked by the user from the list.
   It is a categorical histogram with these values: